quietmid/quietmid/README.md

 - 👋 Hi, I’m Joseph, a multimedia editor with a background in journalism
-- 👀 I’m interested in visual storytelling https://www.ninjonglu.com/
+- 👀 I’m interested in making videos! https://www.ninjonglu.com/
 - 🌱 I’m currently looking to learn coding to increase my storytelling abilties.
 - 📫 How to reach me - ninjonglu@gmail.com | IG [@ninjong_](https://www.instagram.com/ninjong_/)